What Medical Laboratory Scientist / Medical Technologist Do

 Salaries

-The national average salary for Medical Technologists is approximately $41,600 – $50,000 per year although salaries vary by area of the country.
-In general, salaries are higher in a hospital setting than in physician offices for MTs.
+The national average salary for Medical Laboratory Scientists is approximately $41,600 – $50,000 per year although salaries vary by area of the country.
+In general, salaries are higher in a hospital setting than in physician offices for MLSs.
 “Median annual wages of medical and clinical laboratory technologists were $53,500 in May 2008.
 The middle 50 percent earned between $44,560 and $63,420.
 The lowest 10 percent earned less than $36,180, and the highest 10 percent earned more than $74,680.”
 (US Dept of Labor)

 Certification

-To be sure that laboratory workers are competent and able to perform high quality laboratory tests, the Board of Registry of the American Society for Clinical Pathology gives a national certification exam.
-When passed, Medical Technologists may use the initials, MLS (ASCP), after their name to show that are proficient in their field.
-There is also the American Medical Technologists
+To be sure that laboratory workers are competent and able to perform high quality laboratory tests, the Board of Certification of the American Society for Clinical Pathology gives a national certification exam.
+When passed, Medical Laboratory Scientists may use the initials, MLS (ASCP), after their name to show that are proficient in their field.
+There is also the American Medical Technologists Agency credential; MLS(AMT).

-Medical Technologists may advance to supervisory positions in laboratory work or may become chief technologists or laboratory managers in hospitals.
-They can also become program directors of MT schools.
-In addition, manufacturers of home diagnostic testing kits and laboratory equipment and supplies also seek experienced Medical Technologists to work in product development, marketing, and sales.
+Medical Laboratory Scientists may advance to supervisory positions in laboratory work or may become chief technologists or laboratory managers in hospitals.
+They can also become program directors of MLS schools.
+In addition, manufacturers of home diagnostic testing kits and laboratory equipment and supplies also seek experienced Medical Laboratory Scientists to work in product development, marketing, and sales.

-Medical Technologists practice independently and collaboratively, being responsible for their own actions, as defined by the profession.
+Medical Laboratory Scientists practice independently and collaboratively, being responsible for their own actions, as defined by the profession.

 Opportunities to specialize

-A Medical Technologist who gains experience in one of the special areas of the laboratory has the opportunity to advance to a specialist level by taking a specialist examination from a certifying agency.
+A Medical Laboratory Scientist who gains experience in one of the special areas of the laboratory has the opportunity to advance to a specialist level by taking a specialist examination from a certifying agency.

-Medical Technologists specialty may use additional credentials, such as “SBB” (Specialist in Blood Banking) from the American Association of Blood Banks, or “SH” (Specialist in Hematology) from the ASCP.
+Medical Laboratory Scientists specialty may use additional credentials, such as “SBB” (Specialist in Blood Banking) from the American Association of Blood Banks, or “SH” (Specialist in Hematology) from the ASCP.
 These additional notations may be appended to the base credential, for example, “MLS(ASCP)SBB”.

-Medical Technologists demonstrate ethical and moral attitudes and principles that are necessary for gaining and maintaining the confidence of patients, professional associates, and the community.
+Medical Laboratory Scientists demonstrate ethical and moral attitudes and principles that are necessary for gaining and maintaining the confidence of patients, professional associates, and the community.

 Become a